What is a Qui Tam Relator?

 Who Can Become a Qui Tam Relator?

-A Qui Tam Relator is an individual, subcontractor or other personnel / employee who has first-hand knowledge of the alleged fraud against the federal government.
+A Qui Tam Relator is an individual, subcontractor or other personnel/employee who has first-hand knowledge of the alleged fraud against the federal government.
 A Qui Tam Relator is usually in a position to provide convincing evidence to law enforcement (DOJ) and investigators for the Qui Tam action to be successful.
-Filing a claim only does not create a Qui Tam relationship.
+Filing a claim only does not create a legal relationship or statutory protection.
 A lawsuit must be filed on behalf of the government.

 Who Can be a Qui Tam Relator?
 Can a Federal Employee Become a Qui Tam Relator?